NathanCheshire/Cyder/WidgetCreationGuide.md

 to run the needed logic to drive your widget.
 The logic implementation is essentially all up to you, just make sure to follow proper Java standards and remember to write javadoc.

-Make sure to check the `utilities` package as it includes copious utililty classes for performing operations needed throughout
+Make sure to check the `utilities` package as it includes copious utility classes for performing operations needed throughout Cyder.
-Cyder.

 ## Finishing calls